Open Cell Soy Spray Foam Insulation: What You Need to Know

 Is open cell soy spray foam vapor permeable and how does that help?

 Yes, open cell soy spray foam is vapor permeable.
 This simply means that the material allows a certain number of moisture molecules through.
 This may seem like a bad thing, but it’s actually pretty necessary to at least an extent.
 If, for instance, something leaks through the roof, vapor permeable material can allow enough molecules through for drying.
 A substance that is less vapor permeable can lead to rot and mold when the wood or other building materials don’t dry out.

 Is the soy-based insulation actually better for the environment?

 Soy insulation has several advantages over the traditional type when it comes to environmental impact.
 The lower petroleum content means fewer fossil fuels are being pumped out of the earth.
 Also, the fact that water is used to spray the foam into the home cuts the number of toxins in both your air and the world at large.
 With closed cell foam, you are spraying chemicals into your home along with the insulation, which can leave them floating around immediately after the work, as well as long-term through a process called off-gassing.
 This is when the chemicals are slowly released into your home after installation.
 Water spray-in avoids all of these issues.

-Whether you are looking for insulation in Richmond, Virginia or in Anchorage, Alaska, it’s important to understand your options and how they will work in your particular region.
+If you are looking for an insulation contractor, it’s important to understand your options and how they will work in your particular region.
 Talk to some local contractors to get estimates, as well as recommendations for which materials would be best for you.